mfpdev/mfp-advanced-adapters-samples/custom-security-checks/sms-otp/README.md

 * Deploy the built adapter into your MobileFirst server by running `mvn adapter:deploy` (assure that your MobileFirst server connection parameters are updated in the **pom.xml** file)
 * Log into the MobileFirst console and update the Adapter configuration parameters
-    * [Twilio](https://www.twilio.com) SID, Access Token and Phone number that can be used to send SMS messages (obtained from the [Twilio](https://www.twilio.com) console)
+    * `twilioAccountSid`, `twilioAuthToken` and `twilioFromPhoneNumber` that can be used to send SMS messages (obtained from the [Twilio](https://www.twilio.com) console)
-    * successStateExpirationSec, expiration of the token created from smsOTP security check in seconds.
+    * `successStateExpirationSec`, expiration of the token created from smsOTP security check in seconds.
 * You are done

 ### Supported Levels